 The CERT training is usually delivered over 3 consecutive days.
-The class time commitment is a total of 20 hours.
-The training consists of the following:
+The training time commitment is a total of 20 hours and consists of the following:

 Module I, DISASTER PREPAREDNESS: Addresses hazards to which people are vulnerable in their community.
 Materials cover actions that participants and their families take before, during, and after a disaster.